All Episodes

 Yeah, I don't know whether you've noticed that.

-I haven't they're getting American advisors to help them.
+They're getting American advisors to help them.

 It's about standards.

-Anyway, so Rachel Reeves went on LBC uh to explain because Keir Starmer argued that well, the policy is racist, and so are the people who vote for the policy racist.
+Anyway, so Rachel Reeves went on LBC to explain because Keir Starmer argued that, well, the policy is racist.

 Now, that's not wise.

-I was it this one?
+Was it this one?

 I can't remember.

-I I did have a link to it.
+I did have a link to it.

-But um I but the the the tactic of saying, look, you people who are voting overwhelmingly for Farage and not for us are a bunch of racists, it didn't work for Hillary, it didn't bring them back to your position.
+But the tactic of saying, look, you people who are voting overwhelmingly for Farage and not for us are a bunch of racists.

 I think it is a racist policy, and let me tell you why.

-You know, I understand that people I it doesn't matter whether I do, but how could one support a racist policy and not be racist?
+It doesn't matter whether I do, but how could one support a racist policy and not be racist?

-But this policy is a racist policy, and you'll have lots of um listeners um who might be um at work today sitting next to somebody who wasn't born in this country, their next door neighbor might not have been born in this country, they might be married to somebody who wasn't born in this country.
+But this policy is a racist policy, and you'll have lots of listeners who might be at work today sitting next to somebody who wasn't born in this country.

-And what Nigel Farage and the Reform Party are saying is that uh they would deport those people.
+And what Nigel Farage and the Reform Party are saying is that they would deport those people.

-So I what I love, I love this so much, right?
+So I love this so much, right?

 Because one, she doesn't answer the question.

-But two they assume that people think that's a bad thing to hear.
+But two, they assume that people think that's a bad thing to hear.

-By the way, Nigel Farage, you know those foreigners who moved in next door to you, Nigel Farage is going to deport them.
+By the way, Nigel Farage, you know those foreigners who moved in next door to you?

 Thank God.